gramineproject/gramine/Documentation/sgx-intro.rst

       Note that this definition is taken from the :term:`TCG DICE` standard and differs from the typical meaning in conversational English (where a claim is the higher-level statement and the evidence supports this claim).
+In the TCG DICE nomenclature, the distinction between evidence and claims is that evidence is a set of signed claims.
 We use the TCG DICE definitions for the sake of standard conformity.

    Flexible Launch Control
    FLC